 But for me, food hasn’t always been about eating simply.
 When I was married, I would cook ridiculously complicated meals; slaving over a meal that almost always required every burner on the stove and resulted in a four-course meal.
 Why I ever did that, I’ll never know.
 Maybe it was my preconceived notions about being a wife, or it was just me being me — someone who enjoyed cooking and cooking for others.

 Nowadays, I cook for one.
-I cook to eat well, feel well, and I’m much more mindful about what I put in my body.
+I cook to eat well, and feel well, and I’m much more mindful about what I put in my body.
 As I’ve gotten older, I’ve honed my awareness of food.
 What works, what doesn’t, and what leaves me feeling like garbage.
 On rare occasions, I enjoy eating the garbage foods.
 Hey, I get cravings too!
 Pizza, dark chocolate, and Madeleines all manage to get on my radar.
 I wouldn’t be human if I didn’t admit I enjoyed things that were sweet, decadent, and deep-fried.
 We all do.

 The biggest lesson I’ve learned about eating simply is that it doesn’t require great cost, time or energy.
 A beautiful, healthy meal can be prepared in minutes.
 Most of mine are done in under 20 minutes.